Why You Should Let Your Passion Die

 The program says you’re supposed to live with passion and be excited about life.

-This program isn’t running in everyone’s mind.
+This program isn’t running in everyone’s mind, however.
 Certain cultures have it more than others.
-It seems most pervasive in American culture.
+It seems most pervasive in American culture, largely driven by the media (Hollywood).

 How the Passion Program Gets Installed

-Our parents install this program when we’re infants.
+Our parents installed this program when we were infants.

-They get us excited about eating certain foods or receiving presents on birthdays and holidays.
+They get us excited about eating certain foods, going on a trip, or receiving presents on birthdays and holidays.

-Parents assume that when their children are excited, they’re doing a good job as parents.
+Parents often assume that when their children are excited, they’re doing a good job.

-They don’t realize they were installing a program in the child’s brain that leads to unnecessary suffering.
+They don’t realize they are installing a program in the child’s brain that leads to unnecessary suffering.

 If you believe you’re supposed to feel passion and excitement about your work and relationships, you will be unhappy when it dwindles.

 You’ll think something’s wrong.
 You may try to rekindle your passion.
-It might even work temporarily, but then it’s gone again.
+It might even work temporarily, but eventually, it fades.

 The problem, however, isn’t the loss of passion and excitement.

-The issue is we believe these emotions are desirable.
+The issue is we believe these emotions are desirable in the first place.

 What’s Behind the Drive for Passion and Excitement?

-The core reason we seek passion and excitement is fear.
-This fear lies beyond our awareness; we are mostly unconscious of it.
+The core reason we seek passion and excitement, from my observations, is fear.
+This fear lies largely beyond our awareness; we are mostly unconscious of it.

 However, this fear influences our behaviors, actions, and decisions.

-The fear behind passion has at least three expressions:
+The fear behind passion and excitement has at least three expressions.

 Our brains seem to crave stimulation.
-Thanks to television and video games, children have become accustomed to a constant stream of stimulation.
+Thanks to television, the Internet, and video games, children have become accustomed to a constant stream of stimulation.

-Ultimately, the problem here is that we haven’t learned how to transmute our internal energy.
+Ultimately, the problem here is that we haven’t learned how to settle and stabilize our internal energy.

-We’re terrified of our lazy part.
+Many people are terrified of their lazy part.
 We know how easy it is to lose our motivation.

 If we don’t have passion or excitement, we fear our lazy part will dominate us.